dgroomes/kafka-playground/kafka-in-kafka-out/README.md

 * [ ] Approximate a slow external collaborator?
 For realism, we want to approximate both slow CPU intensive work and slow IO.
 * [ ] Consider a "RecordProcessorWithContext" interface and high-level consumer.
 This can give context of previously processed messages and upcoming ones.
 You should be able to express features like "debounce".
+Messages for the same key would be fused/bundled together.
-* [ ] IN PROGRESS Kotlin coroutine based "key/async" high-level consumer.
+* [ ] PARTIAL Kotlin coroutine based "key/async" high-level consumer.
 I want to compare and contrast the programming model.
 My guess and hope is that I can use ["thread confinement"](https://kotlinlang.org/docs/shared-mutable-state-and-concurrency.html#thread-confinement-fine-grained) when using coroutines to get the semantics I need but without using so many constructs in my own code (dictionaries, queues, futures, etc.)